 We don’t just serve patients, we serve family.

 Two-phase orthodontic treatment is a specialized process that combines tooth straightening and physical facial changes.
 Sims Orthodontics in Pensacola, Florida uses the two-phase treatment to give children the healthiest, most functional, and most beautiful result, which will remain stable throughout their lives.
-Putting off this treatment can result in needing more invasive treatment later in life; even worse, later treatment may not even completely fix your smile.
-This is why early treatment is the most effective way of achieving long-lasting results!
+In some cases, putting off this treatment can result in needing more invasive treatment later in life.
+This is why early treatment is the most effective way of achieving well-timed and long-lasting results!

 Phase One: The Basis for a Beautiful, Healthy Smile

 In Phase One, the goal is to help the jaw develop in a way that will accommodate all of the permanent teeth and improve the way the upper and lower jaws fit together.
 This is ideal for children who have upper jaws that are growing too much or are too narrow, as well as those with crowded front teeth.
 These issues indicate candidacy for early orthodontic treatment.

 Early treatment can help prevent the removal of permanent teeth later in life, as well as the need for surgery to realign the jaws.
 We will not give your child a one-size-fits-all solution, but rather a unique plan that fits their needs.
 Individual treatment plan, which include the type of appliance to be used, the duration of treatment, and the frequency of visits, will be established during your child’s initial consultation.